deviSAS/j2me-client/README.md

 Java class files distribution:

 > com.devi.os/
-> - AvatarsNear: Receives and parse 'Avatars nears' data when requested, this that is sent to a UI file.
+> - AvatarsNear: Receives and parse 'Avatars nears' data when requested, then, the data is sent to an UI file.
 > - ChatLocal: Receives local chat messages, holds up to 10 messsages in reverse order (to save memory).
 > - DataSend: Handles the system data transfer, takes care of the format and sends the data to the server.
 > - Events: Receive events data from server and transfer them to the correct class.
-> - Friends: Handles avatar friends, loaded on start up, holds friend status (on/off) and UUD.
+> - Friends: Handles avatar friends, loaded on log in, holds friend status (on/off) and UUID.
 > - IMSessions: Handles each IM session (even offline messages) by an unique ID.
 > - MainUI: Handles the whole system User Interface, decides wich UI file call.
 > - UserLogin:  Makes possible the user login parsing the login view data and sending it to DataSend.